Zeus555/Monitor-BTC-USDC-Realtime/README.md

 🔑 Why is this important?
 In trading, real-time data is everything.
 Having access to the most up-to-date order book prices gives you an edge when spotting opportunities, validating signals, and making faster, smarter decisions.

-💡 If you’re interested in automated trading, bots, buy/sell signals, and want to learn how to leverage exchange data for your own strategies, this video is for you.
+💡 If you’re interested in automated trading, bots, buy/sell signals, and want to learn how to leverage exchange data for your own strategies, this script is for you.